sabry-awad97/pdf-extraction/solution.md

 - The system should be able to handle large PDF files efficiently, by reading them in chunks and extracting the text page by page

 - The system should be able to handle errors and exceptions gracefully, such as invalid URLs, network failures, and PDF parsing errors

+- The system should be able to display the progress of the scraping and searching operations to the user